Article

 #

 Cyberthreats continue to loom over companies and organizations.
-Snatching private data is big business for criminal elements that use it for ransomware schemes or sell it on the black market.
+Snatching private data is big business for criminal elements, who use it for ransomware schemes or sell it on the black market.

-In addition to combatting the increasing number of cyberthreats, businesses, including TMT companies, are also challenged with addressing a surge of regulatory compliance as a growing number of countries and states are beginning to enact cybersecurity legislation to improve data protection.
-For instance, many businesses are required to comply with the European Union’s General Data Protection Regulation (GDPR) as well as U.S. legislation like the California Consumer Privacy Act (CCPA).
-Historically, many companies have been slow to develop compliancy processes.
-According to RSM’s cybersecurity report, “55% of executives are familiar with the requirements of the GDPR, another significant jump from last year’s data (39%).”
+In addition to combating cyberthreats, businesses are addressing a surge of regulations as more countries and states enact cybersecurity legislation to improve data protection, such as the European Union’s General Data Protection Regulation and the California Consumer Privacy Act.
+Historically, many companies have been slow to develop compliance processes.

 1. Assess your data

-Three questions: Where’s your data?
+Where is your data?
 Who has access to it?
 What protections do you have in place?
-Identifying your key data sets and establishing the location of this information is critical to protecting your information security.
-It seems fundamental, but given the quick growth of TMT companies, added acquisitions, and new employees and accounts, data placement can get murky and access to this key information gets unwieldy.
-Assess your data, determining type and location, and have a rigorous policy in place regarding access, and then monitor that access.
-You should have systems and policies in place to address overall risks.
+Identifying your key data sets and establishing the location of this information are critical to protecting your information security.
+It seems fundamental, but especially for tech companies that are scaling quickly—making acquisitions and adding employees and accounts—data placement and access can get murky.
+Assess your data, determine its type and location, have a rigorous policy in place regarding access, and then monitor that access diligently.

 2. Consider cyber insurance

-To combat cybercrime repercussions, cyber insurance has become an effective solution.
-RSM’s cybersecurity report found that 65% of middle market organizations carry a cyber insurance policy to mitigate risk.
-However, while the usage of cyber insurance is gaining momentum, some executives do not have a full understanding of their coverage.
-In fact, the survey found that 35% of the companies that carry policies are somewhat familiar or not at all familiar with their coverage levels.
+However, while the use of cyber insurance is gaining momentum, some executives do not have a full understanding of their coverage.
 Companies must understand their policies to ensure exposures are addressed.
 Periodic evaluation of the insurance policy is also needed to account for evolving risks.

 3. Train your people

-When we work with clients on their cybersecurity vulnerability, we frequently conduct penetration testing, which includes social engineering, to understand where immediate exposures might occur.
-When we do this, the majority of the time we uncover weak passwords that are easy to crack.
+When RSM works with clients on their cybersecurity vulnerability, we frequently conduct penetration testing, including social engineering, to understand where exposures might occur.
+The majority of the time we uncover weak passwords that are easy to crack.
 We also find that social engineering efforts can be effective at tricking users into clicking on links.
-Much of this careless user behavior can be addressed via improved user training and oversight where unacceptable practices are challenged and appropriate behaviors are incentivized.
+Much of this careless user behavior can be addressed with improved user training and oversight, in which unacceptable practices are challenged and appropriate behaviors are incentivized.

 4. Move to the cloud

-As TMT companies grow, they can lose control of their data and fail to understand how much information they have and where it resides.
-In response, businesses can move their data to the cloud for increased efficiency and access, but also greater security.
-Cloud vendors’ economy of scale enables them to implement more extensive security measures and controls that are not typically realistic for some middle market companies.
-Forty percent of respondents to RSM’s cybersecurity survey detailed moving or migrating data to the cloud for security concerns in the past year, a 2% reduction from the previous year’s data.
+As tech companies grow, they can lose control of their data and fail to understand how much information they have and where it resides.
+Moving organizational data to the cloud can improve efficiency and access and provide greater security.
+Cloud vendors’ economy of scale enables them to implement more extensive security measures and controls that are not realistic for some middle market companies.
+In the MMBI data, middle market respondents cited cloud-native tools and practices (31%), hybrid solutions combining on-premises and cloud security (31%), and a cloud provider’s built-in security measures without additional enhancements (26%) as the leading cloud technologies used to enhance cybersecurity efforts.

 5. Plan to respond

-When a breach occurs, it’s not a good time to blow the dust off your neglected, outdated incident response plan (IRP) and attempt to figure out what to do next.
-The IRP should be a living, evolving strategy and your plan rehearsal should be conducted every six months, if possible.
+When a breach occurs, it’s not a good time to blow the dust off your neglected, outdated incident response plan and figure out what to do next.
+The plan should be a living, evolving strategy, and should be rehearsed every six months, if possible.
 Roles and responsibilities should be concisely spelled out, and action steps must be comprehensive.
-Evaluate the process and revise the plan as needed.
+Evaluate and revise the plan as needed.